 In response, the MTA said it would need to shut down the L train between Manhattan and Brooklyn for 15 months beginning in April 2019 so that it could make critical repairs.

 The state-run agency and the city Department of Transportation have since unveiled a comprehensive plan to mitigate the effects of the shutdown.
-On Monday, the agencies released an analysis of the potential environmental impacts the mitigation plan, dubbed the Alternative Service Plan, could have on the city.
+The agencies also released an analysis of the potential environmental impacts the mitigation plan, dubbed the Alternative Service Plan, could have on the city.

-Below, find out more about Sandy's impact, the shutdown plan, the official transportation alternatives and unofficial proposals that have been floated by others.
+Below, find out more about Sandy's impact, the shutdown plan, the official transportation alternatives, community input and the unofficial proposals that have been floated by others.

 What is the L train shutdown plan?